adamhindTESP/Inertia-Rebellion/README.md

 - Conservative, gated experimental workflows
 - Accessibility to independent builders and reviewers

 No scientific claims are made by default.
 All interpretation is conditional on successful validation.

 ---

-## Repository Structure and Philosophy
+## Repository Philosophy

 This repository is organized around **modules**, each representing a self-contained experimental platform or investigation.

-Modules may differ in motivation, hardware, and analysis methods, but all follow the same core philosophy:
+All modules follow the same core principle:

+> **Build instruments first.
+> Validate them rigorously.
-> **We build instruments first, validate them rigorously, and only then ask physics questions.**
+> Only then ask physics questions.**

 Modules are expected to progress through clearly defined phases: